Nikhil12321/ACO_LDA/README.md

 # major2

 This repo is used to perform Ant Colony optimization for feature reduction in a dataset.
+Uses Linear Discriminant Analysis as the fitness function.
 The research paper referred and the implemented algorithm can be found here:
 [link](https://github.com/Nikhil12321/major2/blob/master/Docs/Untitled.pdf)